jamalamalyn/scaneventexercise/README.md

 - I assume that the frequency that the Worker Service consumes the API should be as often as possible.
 Package delivery data is mission critical, and its important information to be consumed, prepared in a persistent state relationally - ready for specific details to be retrieved for normal business operations. (e.g. customer alerts for package delivery for example)
 - The worker service is a background service, and as such there are no end-users apart from Developers who need to do diagnostics/debugging - hence the need for robust logging.
 - I assume that there is no need for delete and update functionality
-- I assume that new Event types can be
+- I assume that new Event Types can be entered into the data base.

 ---